TradeTrust/tradetrust-website/cms/event/singapore-enterprise-blockchain-summit-2022.md

   During this event, we will introduce BSN's newly launched initiative, the Spartan Network, a public infrastructure network based on the lightweight BSN Spartan data center software, which is open source, accessible, and can be downloaded and installed anonymously.
-We will focus on enterprise blockchain, and discuss how it can shape the business market in Singapore.
+We will focus on enterprise blockchain and discuss how it can shape the business market in Singapore.